-The following table outlines the first-year standard coursework schedule for graduate teaching assistants and regular MATESL students.
+The following table outlines our projected coursework schedule for graduate teaching assistants and regular MATESL students starting in Fall 2023.
 Students should consult with the Director to finalize selections and choose elective courses.
-Many courses can only be registered through Marcia.
-Given that the COVID19 situation is fluid, the course modalities for the Spring 2021 may change.
+Most courses can only be registered through the Department.
+Please note that the schedule may be subject to change.

-Fall 2020 Spring 2021 Engl 555 Methods I: Introduction to TESOL (Live Online) Engl 5960 Introduction to Applied Linguistics (Live Online) Either Engl 591 Preceptorship (required of GTAs) Engl 615 SLA Theories (Live Online) Engl 613 Methods II: Materials and Curriculum Development and Assessment (iCourse) Engl 506 Modern English Grammar (iCourse) • other course in consultation with the Director
+Fall 2023 Spring 2024 Engl 555 Methods I: Introduction to TESOL Engl 5960 Introduction to Applied Linguistics one from: Engl 591 Preceptorship (required of GTAs) Engl 620 Global Englishes Engl 589 Internet Technologies in L2 Teaching and Learning Engl 613 Methods II: Materials and Curriculum Development and Assessment Engl 615 SLA Theories